What you need to know about migrating to the Oracle Cloud Infrastructure (OCI)?

 If you do not have a test site, the system will run a check and send you a communication stating you should create a test site by a specific date.
 If the test site is created by this date, we will schedule it to move to OCI to allow for testing.

-The update to the version of OSvC scheduled during the quarter that your site migrates may be skipped or delayed, as you won't be able to migrate while your site is going through an update process.
-Notwithstanding, there are currently no planned extensions or changes to the End of Life policy, so if you are at risk of going end of life you are encouraged to update as soon as possible.
+The Oracle B2C Service update scheduled during the quarter that your site migrates may be skipped or delayed, as you won't be able to migrate while your site is going through an update process.
+There are no extensions or changes to the End of Life policy, so if you are at risk of going end of life you are encouraged to update as soon as possible.

 To help to ensure a smooth migration/transport, please note following items that should be avoided during a pod migration/transport.